Shiny White Suburban

 *

-It’s quiet in my yard but for the occasional sough of wind through white oak.
+It’s quiet in my yard but for the occasional sough of wind through the white oaks.
+Cautiously, they step from their burrow, heading for my flower beds.

 Hagfish

-When under attack, glands lining their snake-like body release proteins that transform into a cloud of slime upon hitting the water.
-In under a second, the proteins expand to 10,000 times their original size.
-So, imagine a 5 gallon bucket of snot.
-The gills of the predator are clogged, and the scare of suffocation sends them looking for Mucinex.
+Though hagfish have been around for over 300 million years, they’ve barely evolved.
+Researchers think this is because hagfish are equipped with a defense mechanism so effective they have few natural predators.
+When under attack, glands lining their eel-like body release proteins that transform into a cloud of slime the moment they hit water.
+In under a second, the proteins expand to 10,000 times their original size - so, a few tablespoons into a five gallon bucket of snot.
+The gills of the hagfish predator are clogged by the slime, and the threat of suffocation causes them to flee.

 *

 A YouTube video shows a group of hagfish tearing flesh from the bloated carcass of a whale.
+They look crazed, ecstatic, and hungry.

 One article describes their anatomy: five hearts, boneless, blind.